3.3 Windows, Icons, Menus, and Pointing Device

 Menus are means to present a hierarchy of commands to the user.
 In graphical user interfaces the menu titles are typically lined up horizontally.
 A click to a title reveals the menu items for that menu.
 This kind of interaction led to the name pull-down menus.

 Vertical alignment is rarely used for menus bars.
-An exception can be found in NeXTStep (cf. Fig. 2.12 on page 33).
+An exception can be found in NeXTStep (cf. Fig. 2.12).

 Fig. 3.15 Menu and tool bar layout of Adobe GoLive on Microsoft Windows